Dregu/maxwell/README.md

 - Please go away if you haven't finished the game
 - Edit most things in player inventory in real time
 - Input any coordinates to warp
-- Right click minimap to warp
 - Right click anywhere on screen to teleport
+- Minimap
+  - Right click to warp to rooms
   - Reveal whole minimap ingame
+  - Warp to other dimensions
+  - Show other dimension outlines
+  - Track wheel position
 - Godmode
 - Noclip without cring
 - Save anywhere